Architecture of Mexico

+Pre-Columbian architecture

 Important archaeological finds of the remains of structures built by the indigenous peoples of Mexico have been made in the country.
 The Mesoamerican civilizations that arose there developed a sophisticated architecture that evolved from simplistic to complex forms; in the north it was manifested in buildings of adobe and stone, the multi-storied housing as seen in Paquimé, and the cave dwellings of the Sierra Madre Occidental.

 Monte Albán was long the seat of the dominant political power in the Central Valleys of Oaxaca, from the decline of San José Mogote until the demise of the city, which occurred around the 9th century.
 The native name of this city founded by the Zapotecs in the late Preclassic is still the subject of discussion.
 According to some sources, the original name was Dani Baá.
 It is known, however, that the local Mixtec called the city Yuku kúi (Green Hill) in their language.

 Like most of the great Mesoamerican cities, Monte Albán was a city with a multi-ethnic population.
 Throughout its history, the city maintained strong ties to other peoples in Mesoamerica, especially with the Teotihuacans during the early Classic period.
 The city was abandoned by the social elite and much of the rest of its population at the end of Phase Xoo.
 However, the ceremonial enclosure that constitutes the complex of the archeological site of Monte Albán was reused by the Mixtec during the Postclassic period.
 By this time, the Zapotec people's political power was divided among various city-states, including Zaachila, Yagul, Lambityeco and Tehuantepec.

 The Maya appear to have founded Lakam Ha about 100 B.C., during the Formative period (2500 B.C. – 300 A.D.), predominantly as a farmers' village favored by the numerous springs and streams nearby.
 The population of Lakam Ha grew during the Early Classic period (200–600) as it became a full-fledged city; during the Late Classic period (600–900) it was made the capital of the B'akaal ('bone') region in Chiapas and Tabasco.
 The oldest of the structures that have been discovered were built around the year 600.